 The latest and greatest on CNN iReport, brought to you by Team iReport.

 On iReport, we invite people around the world to upload stories, photos and videos that they think deserve attention from a wider news audience.
-Everything that's posted receives a very visible "Not Vetted for CNN" banner, and a team of moderators reviews the posted content and pulls material that is flagged by the community as in violation of iReport's Community Guidelines.
+Everything that's posted receives a very visible "Not Verified for CNN" banner, and a team of moderators reviews the posted content and pulls material that is flagged by the community as in violation of iReport's Community Guidelines.

-iReport receives, on average, 500 iReports a day, and a fraction of those are vetted and approved for CNN's non-user-generated networks and platforms, which involves fact-checking and verifying the details of a story.
-When a story is approved, the "Not Vetted for CNN" bar disappears and is replaced by a red "CNN iReport" bug that lets the community know a story has been verified.
+iReport receives, on average, 500 iReports a day, and a fraction of those are approved for CNN's non-user-generated networks and platforms, which involves fact-checking and verifying the details of a story.
+When a story is approved, the "Not Verified for CNN" bar disappears and is replaced by a red "CNN iReport" bug that lets the community know a story has been verified.
 Our producers also give iReport stories extra context, by adding producer notes with further details, CNN reporting, and/or additional quotes from the iReporter.

 Sometimes people post deliberately untrue stories on iReport -- about celebrity deaths, for example.
 Hoaxes are one of the risks of user-generated content and at CNN we take them very seriously.
 Fortunately, they have been few and far between on iReport.
 The number of real, important and excellent iReports is far greater than deliberately untrue stories.
 Just this past week, for example, our site was filled with people sharing their photos and videos of the wildfires in Colorado, views on the Supreme Court's health care decision, and first-person stories from voters in Mexico's presidential election.
 These stories matter and they're why we are confident in and excited about the future of participatory journalism.